-Head women’s basketball coach Katie Meier announced the addition of Josh Petersen to the Miami women’s basketball staff on June 24, 2022.
+Josh Petersen joined the Miami women’s basketball staff on June 24, 2022 as an assistant coach.

-Petersen was instrumental in the recruiting and development of Rita Igbokwe and Amber Brown, who were part of a recruiting class that combined to score 31.0 points per game, the highest-scoring freshman class in program history.
-He helped the Panthers secure their highest-ranked recruit, Tracey Hueston (73rd in the class of 2020), since joining the ACC in 2013-14.
+- Petersen was instrumental in the recruiting and development of Rita Igbokwe and Amber Brown, who were part of a recruiting class that combined to score 31.0 points per game, the highest-scoring freshman class in program history.

-With Petersen on the sidelines, nine Bulldogs earned All-Big South Conference honors, including 2015-16 league Player of the Year Chatori Major.
-Additionally, six players earned Big South Championship All-Tournament honors with Major and Sonora Dengokl being named Most Valuable Player in 2016 and 2017.
+- With Petersen on the sidelines, nine Bulldogs earned All-Big South Conference honors, including 2015-16 league Player of the Year Chatori Major.